hwayne/hacker-test-history/README.md

 A [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) is a mathematical model of computation described by Alan Turing, which he used to explore what kinds of things could possibly be computed, given infinite time and resources.

 You can't write a program for a Turing machine the same way you could write a program for a real machine (for one thing, it doesn't have "instructions" as such, just a frustratingly large set of arbitrary "states"), but it's instructive to think about how a Turing machine might go about simple tasks like adding numbers.

+Programming in [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is the closest you can get.
+For another theoretical model of computation, the [combinatory logic](https://en.wikipedia.org/wiki/Combinatory_logic), try [Unlambda](http://www.madore.org/~david/programs/unlambda/).

 ####  0093 Can you convert postfix to prefix in your head?